 Winter in Lillehammer © Leimenide

-This small town has other attractions as well, including Maihaugen, the largest open-air museum in Norway; the 12th-century Garmo stave church; and the PS Skibladner paddle steamer.
+This small town has other attractions too, including Maihaugen, the largest open-air museum in Norway; the 12th-century Garmo stave church; and the PS Skibladner paddle steamer.
 The picturesque main street of Lillehammer is not to be forgotten, lined with charming 19th-century wooden houses.
-There is a wide selection of shops, restaurants and accommodation in Lillehammer.
+There is a wide selection of shops, restaurants, and accommodation in Lillehammer.